 Everything You Need to Know About Retainers

-Your retainer should be worn at ALL times except when eating at home, brushing, participating in contact sports, or swimming in a lake (or ocean) where they could not be retrieved if lost.
+Your retainer should be always worn except when eating at home, brushing, participating in contact sports, or swimming in a lake (or ocean) where they could not be retrieved if lost.
 When your retainer is not in your mouth, it should be kept in the case.
 Do not put it on a table where it might get knocked off or in a pocket where it may be easily cracked.
 Keep it away from dogs, which like to chew on retainers if given the opportunity.

-If you must remove your retainer, NEVER wrap it in a paper towel, napkin or tissue.
+If you must remove your retainer, never wrap it in a paper towel, napkin, or tissue.
 This is the most common way of losing a retainer.
 ALWAYS put it in the plastic retainer case we give you and always keep it in a safe place.

 Your retainer should be cleaned after each meal and before going to bed.
 Retainers can be cleaned with your regular toothbrush and toothpaste.
 You may use a denture brush and denture toothpaste if you wish.
 Fill the sink with cool water to cushion the fall in case you drop it.
 Do not use hot water; it will cause warpage.
 Clean the retainer gently, being careful not to bend the wires.
 Before placing the cleaned retainer in your mouth, be sure you thoroughly brush your teeth.
-If the retainer or teeth are not kept clean, an irritation of the gums may result, and this can be serious.
+If the retainer or teeth are not kept clean, and irritation of the gums may result, and this can be serious.

 If plaque builds up on the retainer over time, it will dry and harden like tartar and be difficult to remove with a brush.
 Denture cleaners like Efferdent or Polident are effective in removing this tartar.
 Follow the directions on the package.
 Leave the retainer in the cleaner no longer than 10 minutes; you can do this once a week if needed.
 To economize, try lemon juice first to dissolve and loosen the tartar before brushing.

 Retainers are made to withstand normal use, but they crack or break if handled roughly.
-Retainers also can break if they are stepped on, dropped or placed in pockets.
+Retainers also can break if they are stepped on, dropped, or placed in pockets.
 If yours breaks, be sure to bring in the pieces to your appointment.
 If your retainer becomes cracked, DO NOT wear it.
 Call our office immediately.